 - Rub marks on walls

-Snap traps should be placed perpendicular to wall forcing the rodent to cross over trap or run around trap.
+Snap traps should be placed perpendicular to the wall forcing the rodent to cross over the trap or run around trap.
 Multiple traps can be laid end to end with triggers facing in opposite directions.
-For mice peanut butter ok to bait trap or colored yarn.
-For rats bait should be firmly attached to trigger of trap, best bait is whatever the rats have been eating in your situation, colored yarn will also work.
+For mice, peanut butter is okay to bait trap or colored yarn.
+For rats, bait should be firmly attached to trigger of trap.
+The best bait is whatever the rats have been eating in your situation, colored yarn will also work.
 Add a little salt to increase attractiveness of bait.

 Multiple Catch Traps

-Most effective way to trap large number of mice.
-Traps are laid horizontally along wall where mice are active.
+This is the most effective way to trap a large number of mice.
+Traps are laid horizontally along the wall where mice are active.
 Space traps no further than 25 feet apart along wall and on either side of every door.
 No bait is necessary but does increase attractiveness of trap to mice, remember to check traps regularly.

-No rodenticide forces the rodent to go outside to die!
-Rodenticides should always be placed out of reach of children and non target animals.
+Contrary to what you may have heard, rodenticides do not force the rodent to go outside to die!
+Rodenticides should always be placed out of reach of children and non-target animals.
 All rodenticides are poisonous to people and pets.
 Rodenticides can be used to clean out large populations or as a maintenance program to kill occasional rodent problems.
-Baiting outside in tamper resistant bait boxes provide year round protection.
+Baiting outside in tamper-resistant bait boxes provides year round protection.
 Baits in the attic, in the garage and storage buildings work well but still need to be protected.